 1. Allowing Acceptance

 As mentioned above, the only way to get through the pain is to work through it.
 Allowing yourself to feel the sadness and grief of your emotional wounds will give your heart the necessary space to heal.
 But it is vital to remember that the pain is only temporary and at some point, you must move forward.

 Likewise with physical pain … if we break a bone, there is no point in pretending everything is ok and that there is no problem!
 You have a responsibility to yourself, to get any pain in the body accessed by a medical doctor, and agree on an active management plan going forward.
 Procrastinating is no good for anybody, and in the end, can cause more longterm damage.

 Although it can be beneficial to spend short periods of time alone grieving or pondering; it is important to reach out for emotional support from loved ones or specialized support groups.
 Many people also find solace in prayer and meditation.
 Whatever it takes to reach out, do it.
 No one should ever have to suffer alone.

-3. Allowing Yourself Time To Heal
+3. Allowing Time For Healing

 Healing takes time, so don’t expect the pain to go away overnight.
 In some cases, the pain of tragedy and loss never fully dissipates.
 But, over time it does become easier to live with the hurt that comes from this type of suffering.
 There is never a set time limit to your grieving process so take as much time as you need to recover.
 Some people find relief by focusing on creative projects such as drawing, painting, and writing; and others choose to participate in more physical activities such as dancing and hiking.
 For others, it can be as simple as making time for yourself, and simply being.
-Things like reading your favorite book, watching a movie or lighting a nice candle.
+Things like reading your favourite book, watching a movie or lighting a nice candle.
 Everyone is different and has different needs, and just do whatever gives you a moment of peace, clarity and a brief respite from the pain.